Daniel-DS-dev/GADS_Project/README.md

 # Popoola Daniel's GADS Practise Project

-## I completed 11 Hands-on labs on Qwiklabs, I have uploaded proofs of completion through screenshot of emails received and I have saved them in the
+## I completed 12 Hands-on labs on Qwiklabs, I have uploaded proofs of completion through screenshot of emails received and I have saved them in the
 ## folder named "GADS Practise Project/Screenshots".
 #
+# ----------------------------------------------------------------------------------
+## I translated 2 labs from console instructions to 100% command line instructions, and I saved them inside the folder "GADS Practise Project/Translations"
+## The labs I translated to 100% command line instructions are:
+### 1. Google Cloud Fundamentals: Getting Started with App Engine
+### 2. Google Cloud Fundamentals: Getting Started with Compute Engine

 # -------------------------------------------------------------------------
-## The labs and there objectives are:
+## The labs I completed and their objectives are:

 ## From the Associate Cloud Engineer: Learning Phase 1 Main Track Channel (2020):
 ### 1. Google Cloud Fundamentals: Getting Started with App Engine